belle2/basf2/analysis/doc/Variables.rst

       .. warning::

           The VariableManager instance is configured independently of the `basf2.Path`.
-          In case of adding the same alias twice, the configuration just before calling `basf2.process` is what wins.
+          In case of adding the same alias twice, the alias implemented just before calling `basf2.process` is what wins.

       :param str alias: New alias to create
       :param str expression: The expression the alias should evaluate to